La Grande Station

 La Grande Station, or Sante Fe Station, was the Atchison, Topeka and Santa Fe Railway's main passenger terminal in Los Angeles, California from 1893 until the opening of Union Station in 1939.
 The station was located at 2nd Street and Santa Fe Avenue on the west bank of the Los Angeles River, just south of the First Street viaduct built in 1929.

 Designed by an unknown architectural firm, they sought to capture a blend of styles that included Mission Revival, Spanish Colonial, Art Deco, and Moorish influences.
 Visually, the structure created a unique aesthetic mix, reflecting Los Angeles' diverse history and cultural heritage.

 History

 Santa Fe opened La Grande Station on July 29, 1893.
 The station was unique for Southern California with its Moorish-inspired architecture.
 Los Angeles Railway Yellow Cars called at the street adjacent to the station by 1920, and was at different times served by the N, 7, and 9 lines.

-The California Limited, led by engine No. 53, makes a stop at La Grande Station, c.
-1899.